5G-MAG/rt-v3c-content/README.md

 </p>

 This repository contains files to configure and test the [V3CImmersivePlatform - Unity Player](https://github.com/5G-MAG/rt-v3c-unity-player) application.
+This repository also contains tools/scripts to generate V3C encoded bitstreams and DASH segmented V3C bitstreams.

 It is organized with:
 - `on-device-data` : folder with files to configure the test device running the application
 - `on-server-data` : folder with files to install on the remote HTTP server
+- `tools/vpcc-generation-tools` : folder with tools and scripts to generate encoded V3C V-PCC biststream
+- `tools/v3c-dash-packager` : folder with tools and scripts to generate V3C DASH segments from V3C bitstream

-Contents are provided with specific licenses.
+Contents and tools are provided with specific licenses, see LICENSE file in this folder.

-This repository also contains tools/scripts to generate V3C encoded bitstreams and DASH segmented V3C bitstreams, in 'tools' folder.

 # Description of `on-device-data` folder